-So we do have to come up with a mechanism whereby, and this is what I advocate, the sole function of a business is to make sure that everybody who comes into contact with that business reaches his or her highest potential.
+So we do have to come up with a mechanism whereby, and this is what I advocate, the sole function of a business is to make sure that everybody who comes into contact with that business reaches their highest potential.
 And this includes employees, it includes customers, it includes lenders, it includes shareholders, and it includes society at large.
 That is the arena in which the debate should be taking place.
 And we’re not there yet by a long shot.

 MB: I’d like to shift gears to another theme in your book that I found very interesting.
 And that is where you argue that being invested in outcomes in the business world and elsewhere can cause suffering and be counterproductive, and that instead, you should be invested in the process.
 So the dichotomy between outcome and process—can you say a little more about that idea?

 SR: Certainly.
 If you examine your life, you will find that, like most people, you set goals, you work to reach those goals, some of the time you do reach your goals, much of the time you do not reach your goals, and at least some of the time you reach a goal that is the exact opposite of the one you wanted.

 Most of us function on that basis: “This is the goal, I reached it, I succeeded, life is a blast,” or “I didn’t reach it, I failed, life sucks.”
 And if that’s how you live your life, a lot of the time you are going to be frustrated, depressed, down, and generally not in a pleasant place.